Financial Aid

 Appeal Process

-Students who disqualify from receiving financial aid will be notified via MySacState Student Center and provided instruction on the process.
+Students who disqualify from receiving financial aid will be notified via MySacState Student Center and provided instruction on the appeal process.
 Appeals will be evaluated based on the student's extenuating circumstance and plan to take corrective measures toward successful degree completion.

 Students who are disqualified due to low GPA or failure to successfully complete at least 67% of coursework attempted may submit an appeal for consideration of reinstatement of financial aid.
 Students may need to submit an Academic Plan, indicating courses that will be taken in subsequent semesters and to successfully progress toward degree completion.